 - Scissors

 To start, you’ll need the equivalent of about 20 sheets of white printer paper and a small kraft paper lunch bag.
-If you have old envelopes or paper your can recycle, even better!
+If you have old envelopes or paper you can recycle, even better!

 Fill your blender about 3/4 full with water.
 Rip the white paper into small pieces and add to the blender.
 Let the paper sit in the blender of water and soak for about 20 minutes before blending.

 After you’ve blended the white paper, rip up the craft paper and add it to the blender.
 Add more water if needed.
-Note: Do not blend the seeds in the blender!
+Note: Do not put the seeds in the blender… just paper!

-Next spread the seeds evenly over the pulp layer and pat them with your hands or lightly with a towel to help them settle into the pulp layer.
+Next, spread the seeds evenly over the pulp layer and pat them with your hands or lightly with a towel to help them settle into the paper pulp.

-- 65 lb. cardstock – 8.5″ x 11″ size ( only white can be used on Cricut Explore – white or a light color can be used with the Cricut Maker)
+- 65 lb. cardstock – 8.5″ x 11″ size ( only white can be used on Cricut Explore – white or light colors can be used with the Cricut Maker)

 - A sharp precision knife